 In all cases, your redemption price is the net asset value per share next determined after your request is received in good order.
+A purchase, exchange or redemption order is in "good order" when the Fund or its agent (financial intermediary or plan sponsor, if applicable), receives all required information, including properly completed and signed documents.
 Redemption proceeds normally will be sent within seven days.
 However, if you recently purchased your shares by check, your redemption proceeds will not be sent to you until your original check clears, which may take up to 10 days.
 Your redemption proceeds can be sent by check to your address of record or by wire transfer to a bank account designated on your application.
 Your bank may charge you a fee for wire transfers.
 Any request that your redemption proceeds be sent to a destination other than your bank account or address of record must be in writing and must include a signature guarantee.